KevinAst/visualize-it/docs/visualize-it.md

                        (rather than specified/retained in our editor)

-SmartScene:  an abstract base class representing the graphical perspective
+SmartPallet: an abstract base class representing the graphical perspective
              that visualizes a system (either in part or whole).

-  Scene:     a SmartScene derivation that models a single Scene to be displayed/visualized.
+  Scene:     a SmartPallet derivation that models a single Scene to be displayed/visualized.

              A Scene represents a graphical perspective that visualizes a system (either in part or whole).